useraddmario/Notes/Docker/docker_notes.md

-Under The Hood
+#Under The Hood

-Docker engine:
+##Docker engine:

-Modular in design:
+* Modular in design:
     Batteries included but replaceable
-Based on open-standards outline by the Open Container Initiative The major components:
+* Based on open-standards outline by the Open Container Initiative

+* The major components:
-Docker client
+    - Docker client
-Docker daemon
+    - Docker daemon
-containerd
+    - containerd
-runc
+    - runc
-The components work together to create and run containers A Brief History of the Docker Engine
+* The components work together to create and run containers

+##A Brief History of the Docker Engine

-The first release of Docker:
+###The first release of Docker:

-The Docker daemon:
+* The Docker daemon:
 Monolithic binary
 Docker client
 Docker API
 Container runtime
 Image builds
 Much more...

-LXC:
+* LXC:
 Namespaces
 Control groups (cgroups)
 Linux-specific

-Refactoring of the Docker Engine
+##Refactoring of the Docker Engine

-LXC was later replaced with libcontainer:
+###LXC was later replaced with libcontainer:
 Docker 0.9
-Platform agnostic
+Platform agnostic<br/>

-Issues with the monolithic Docker daemon:
+###Issues with the monolithic Docker daemon:
 Harder to innovate
 Slow
-Not what the ecosystem wanted
+Not what the ecosystem wanted<br/>

-Docker became more modular:
+###Docker became more modular:

 Smaller more specialized tools
 Pluggable architecture

-Open Container Initiative:
+###Open Container Initiative:

 Image spec
 Container runtime spec
 Version 1.0 release in 2017
 Docker Inc. heavily contributed
 Docker 1.11 (2016) used the specification as much as possible

-runc:
+###runc:

 Implemenation of the OCI container-runtime-spec Lightweght CLI wrapper for libcontainer
 Create containers

-containerd:
+###containerd:

 Manages container lifecycle
 Start